Pappanji: Celebration

 With the launch of the Kochi-Muziris Biennale in 2012, the production of Pappanji was spearheaded by the Kochi Biennale Foundation.
 Since then, Pappanji has been prepared by some of the best artists in Kerala.
 The Pappanji burning ceremony attracts thousands of tourists, including foreigners to Kochi during New Year's Eve.
+The traditional burning of Papanji drew criticism when several people, including women, were injured in a stampede, in 2023.
+Following this, to control the crowd, the authorities are mulling to hold the burning of Papanji, which attracts thousands to Fort Kochi, at multiple beaches in Ernakulam, including Vypin, Kuzhupilly and Cherai.